ysoftwareab/sane.mk/README.md

 For the future "you" 🫵 to keep on enjoying GNU Make.

+## Why sane.mk

+`sane.mk` gives you a consistent build/check/test interface across projects without rewriting the same Makefile plumbing each time.

+It is designed to standardize common practices, centralize logic components, and align local/CI behavior.

+## Compatibility and assumptions

+This project targets GNU Make and GNU userland tooling.
+On macOS, it uses [Homebrew](https://brew.sh) to install and prefer GNU variants.
+Zero risk.
+Formulas and casks go in `Brewfile`, custom installations go in `Brewfile.sh`.

 ## Usage

 You can either have this repository as a submodule (or even NodeJS/Python dependency),